 - Overcoming complexity

 Competing technologies, multiple standards, and web-oriented ad tech solutions make delivering targeted advertising extremely complex.
 A 2019 study found that marketers have an average of 28 different technologies in their advertising technology stack, and 70% of survey respondents expected that number to grow up to and including 2022.
-For many this is fine and there is no need to replace tools, but a more streamlined approach would certainly assist new entrants.
-Industry standardization efforts and TV-orientated solutions are emerging, such as the DVB Targeted Advertising specification being worked on by the DVB and HbbTV, but they are still works in progress.
+For many, this is fine, and there is no need to replace tools, but a more streamlined approach would certainly assist new entrants.
+Industry standardization efforts and TV-orientated solutions are emerging, such as the DVB Targeted Advertising specification being worked on by the DVB and HbbTV, but they are still in progress.

 - Managing data and privacy concerns

 Secure and best practice management of data is vital for several reasons.
-First, companies need to protect their own segments via effective anonymization to ensure they cannot simply be retargeted in turn by other companies in the advertising ecosystem.
-An embedded consent management system ensures the enforcement of secured and anonymized personal identifier transmission throughout the entire targeted advertising ecosystem.
+First, companies need to protect their segments via effective anonymization to ensure they cannot simply be retargeted in turn by other companies in the advertising ecosystem.
+An embedded consent management system ensures the enforcement of secured and anonymized personal identifier transmission throughout the targeted advertising ecosystem.
 First-party data is a valuable resource and needs to be kept exclusive for maximum monetization potential.

-The anonymization of the identifiers has a double benefit for operators: it not only creates a walled garden with potentially lucrative and exclusive audiences inside it that cannot be reached outside of the operator environment, bit it also ensures easier compliance with regulations.
+The anonymization of the identifiers has a double benefit for operators: it not only creates a walled garden with potentially lucrative and exclusive audiences inside it that cannot be reached outside of the operator environment, but it also ensures easier compliance with regulations.
 With the EU’s GDPR at the forefront of new privacy legislation being gradually rolled out worldwide, it is vital that operators have a targeted advertising solution that protects viewers’ data in compliance with local laws.

 - The user experience